iarxm/csim-man/index.md

     in advance of both The Games and The Real.
 We will define this as constructing.

-The goal is to facilitate experiences which accelerate technical and strategic development.
+The goal is to facilitate experiences which accelerate technical and strategic surf development.
-Such experiences may come in the form of an inspiration towards questioning.
-A questioning of what was previously thought of as a necessary limitation.
+Such experiences may come in the form of an inspiration towards questioning, of what was previously thought of as necessary limitations.
-Or as Plato might have described, the realisation of falsehood-ignorance
+Or as Plato may argue, the realisation of falsehood-ignorance

 > "This would be most correctly called true falsehood-ignorance in the soul of someone who has been told a falsehood.
 Falsehood in words is a kind of imitation of this affection in the soul, an image of it that comes into being after it and is not a pure falsehood."
         Plato, The Republic